-The front-facing screen makes it ideal for vlogging, however it is a little model that may require some getting used to.
+The front-facing screen makes it ideal for vlogging, however, it is a small model that may require some getting used to.
 Without the housing, the waterproofing is also somewhat limited, so keep that in mind before plunging it into the sea!
-Overall, the Akaso Brave 7 LE is an excellent low-cost alternative for vloggers looking for a GoPro-lite.
+Overall, the Akaso Brave 7 LE is an excellent low-cost alternative for vloggers looking for a GoPro Lite.

 6. HDR-CX405 from Sony